kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

 # AzureAccessKeyRequest CRD

 `AzureAccessKeyRequest` CRD can be used to request a new service principal based on a named role using a Vault server.
 If `AzureAccessKeyRequest` is approved, then vault operator will issue credentials via a Vault server and create Kubernetes Secret containing these credentials.
 The Secret name will be set in `status.secret.name` field.
+This operator will also create `ClusterRole` and `RoleBinding` for the k8s secret.

 When a `AzureAccessKeyRequest` is created, it makes a request to a Vault server for a new service principal under a `role`.
-Hence an [AzureRole](/docs/concepts/secret-engine-crds/azurerole.md) CRD is a prerequisite for creating an `AzureAccessKeyRequest`.
+Hence we need to deploy an [AzureRole](/docs/concepts/secret-engine-crds/azure-secret-engine/azurerole.md) CRD before creating an `AzureAccessKeyRequest`.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1